Need to know

 Key points – How to calm your inner storm

-- Sometimes you need to calm down your body a bit before you get re-regulated.
-Doing a forward bend or paced breathing (counting your exhale so it’s longer than your inhale) are great ways to get your emotions a little quieter so you can figure out what to do next.
+- Try some quick-fix ideas to re-regulate.
+When emotions are intense, doing a forward bend or paced breathing (counting your exhale so it’s longer than your inhale) can calm you a bit so you can figure out what to do next.

 In this section, I’m going to describe two more DBT exercises for managing emotions, for those interested in exploring further.